Kartaverse/PT-Data-Nodes-Docs/docs/fuses.md

 # PT Data Node Fuses

-The Kartaverse "PT Data Nodes" allow you to access PTGui Pro v11-12 based .pts (JSON) 360VR stitching project files in Fusion using parametric node-based operators.
+The Kartaverse "PT" data nodes allow you to access PTGui Pro v11-12 based .pts (JSON) 360VR stitching project files in Fusion using parametric node-based operators.
+The letters "PT" stand for Pano Tools.
+The PT fuse nodes make it easy to parametrically extract values from a .pts file.
+Changes made in the PTGui project file are automatically reflected in your Fusion node graph.

 ## Flow